2022 Italian general election: Background

 In the 2018 Italian general election, held on 4 March, no political group or party won an outright majority, resulting in a hung parliament.
-The centre-right coalition, in which Matteo Salvini's League (Lega) emerged as the main political force, won a plurality of seats in the Chamber of Deputies and in the Senate, while the anti-establishment Five Star Movement (M5S) led by Luigi Di Maio became the party with the largest number of votes.
+The centre-right coalition, in which Matteo Salvini's League emerged as the main political force, won a plurality of seats in the Chamber of Deputies and in the Senate, while the anti-establishment Five Star Movement (M5S) led by Luigi Di Maio became the party with the largest number of votes.
 The centre-left coalition, led by Matteo Renzi of the governing Democratic Party (PD), came third.
 Due to the PD and centre-left's poor results, Renzi resigned on 12 March, his place being taken ad interim by Maurizio Martina.

 The League continued the Italian nationalist turn it took into the 2018 general election.
-In October 2018, the League for Salvini Premier (LSP) was founded as a sister party to promote Salvini's candidature as Prime Minister of Italy.
+In October 2018, the League was founded as a sister party to promote Salvini's candidature as Prime Minister of Italy.
 Political commentators have since described it as a parallel party of the League, with the aim of politically replacing the latter, which had been burdened by a statutory debt of €49 million.
-The LSP's statute presented it as a nationalist and souverainist party.
+The League's statute presented it as a nationalist and souverainist party.
 On 22 January 2020, four days before the regional elections, Di Maio resigned as the M5S leader, and was replaced ad interim by Vito Crimi.